 Ever since COVID 19 came into existence, the world has been chaotic.
 Everyone is stressing over this inescapable virus and wishing for the ‘normal’ days to return.
 The government shook hands with the World Health Organization (WHO) to take the matter into their hands.
 Work from home productivity has been in question ever since they implemented lockdown, advised the social distancing policy, and brought attention to the work from home option.
-However, the HR tech platform played an important role in helping businesses and HR managers overcome.
+However, the HR software played an important role in helping businesses and HR managers overcome.

 Work from home is simply working from a remote place, usually the employee’s home, rather than the office.
 Even though we had the technology and the resources to work from home, it was somehow considered a bad idea because of the prejudice that “…well, the productivity is not as high as compared to working at the office.”
 However, with COVID crises on the door, the companies had no other option but to implement work from home.
 An SAP Concur survey reveals that 88% of the Indian workforce prefers to work from home.
 Quite contrary to the traditional belief that work from home decreases productivity, 69% of the respondents believed that their productivity increased by working from home.